NanoBillion/gallant/README.md

 licensed [CC BY](https://creativecommons.org/licenses/by/4.0/); no changes were made to the text before rendering it in Gallant.

+## How do I use this GNUmakefile?

+If you just want to use one of the `gallant.*` font files, you don't need to build anything.
+See "How do I load/use this font?" below.

+If you want to modify or add glyphs, edit `gallant.src` and then `make`.

+You will obviously need GNU make (FreeBSD: `devel/gmake`).
+To build the TrueType `gallant.ttf` you will need FontForge (`print/fontforge`).
+To build images with `txttopng` the PNG library is required (`graphics/png`).

 ## How do I load/use this font?

 ### As an X11 Raster Font, e.g. for Xterm(1)

-Install the BDF file `gallant.bdf` where X11 looks for fonts.
+Install the BDF file `gallant.bdf` or the PCF file `gallant.pcf.gz` where X11 looks for fonts.
 You can query the current font path with `xset q | sed -n '/^Font/,/^ /p'`.
 If you do not have write permission to any of the font directories, you may create your own under, say, `$HOME/.fonts`.

 The following example uses `$HOME/.fonts` as the font directory and adds it to the font path.
 To make the font path addition permanent, you